LeleDerGrasshalmi/FortniteEndpointsDocumentation/Fortnite/MCP/operations/EndBattleRoyaleGameV2.md

     "grantedQuests": [{
         "templateId": "",
         "objectives": [{
-            "statName": "phoenixtheater_power_highlight", //the stat Name, e.g phoenixtheater_power_highlight
+            "statName": "phoenixtheater_power_highlight", // The stat Name, e.g phoenixtheater_power_highlight
-            "count": 1, //the count to what u want to update it "timestampOffset": 0 //leave it 0
+            "count": 1, // The count to what u want to update it "timestampOffset": 0 // Leave it 0
         }],
         "expirationTime": "",
         "creationTime": ""